Altinity/clickhouse-sql-examples/helm/README.md

 ## AWS EKS Sample Helm Chart

 The clickhouse-aws chart shows how to run ClickHouse on AWS EKS across AZs using a nodeSelector to pin resources to run on specific VMs types.
+See the local README.md for more information.

 ## Bugs and Issues